-Ok technology didn’t only evolve in terms of computers though you can catch my drift.
+Ok, technology didn’t just evolve in terms of computers though you can catch my drift.

 I totally agree and second Elon Musk statement, when he mentions “think about all that we have achieved, accomplished” though cannot be on the same page with him when his solution to this problem that is AI on one side, potential climate catastrophes on the other, resorts on linking our brains to the net, or flying us to Mars.

 Both solutions are overstepping on our own capability to affect our decisions and become who we want to be, or maybe in the bleakest of options to end with dignity.

 Neuralink as mentioned by Tim on his article aims at redefining what humans will be, precluding by design any other alternative, as scary as it might be.

 I’m a big fan and support what Tesla is doing for instance, though lets be downright honest, it's a revolution that could have been triggered much earlier on if it wasn’t for the resistance from certain lobbies which by definition own the big oil companies.
 They own a very large share, not to say altogether most of the world wealth.